AbuduSamadu/DSA/Lab/peakColumns/readme.md

 ## Note

-Input Validation: The program will terminate if the dimensions of the matrix do not match the input criteria.
+- Input Validation: The program will terminate if the dimensions of the matrix do not match the input criteria or if the input elements are not integers.

 ## Conclusion